Old Fashioned Pecan Pie Recipe

 • Press an unbaked refrigerated pie crust into a 9 inch deep dish pie plate.
 Crimp edges.

-• Add pecans until the bottom crust is covered.
+• Add whole pecans until the bottom of the pie crust is covered.
 (2 cups)

 • Whisk melted butter, sugar, corn syrup, eggs and vanilla together in a bowl.

-• Pour mixture over pecans.
-Add extra pecans on top of pie to make a design.
+• Pour mixture over pecans in the pie crust.
+Add extra pecans on top of pie to make a design if desired.

 • Cool pie for at least 2 hours before serving, or place in refrigerator to speed up the process.

-• For best results, let pie sit out on the kitchen counter overnight.
+• For best results, make it ahead and let the pie sit out on the kitchen counter overnight to set.

 Notes